LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 ---
 # Upgrading

+A Litium Solution is upgraded in 3 parts:

-* As with installation, upgrading the Litium platform is done through Visual Studio nuget update
+1. The Litium platform is upgraded using NuGet update

-    * Upgrading the Litium database is done with a SQL-script

-        * `packages\Litium.Setup.Core\tools\UpgradeToLatest.sql`

-        * Can be executed with Package Manager Console in Visual Studio
-            ```console
-            Update-LitiumDatabase
-            ```
+1. The database is upgraded using the [Litium db-tool](https://docs.litium.com/documentation/get-started/database-management)

+    * Use directly with a database connection or use it to generate a upgrade script.

-        * No way back, backup before running the script
+    * No way back, backup before running the upgrade

-* Upgrading Litium Accelerator is manual
+1. Upgrading Litium Accelerator is manual

     * New release package can be used

+--

+### Litium 8 Upgrade will be available from Litium version 8.1

 ---
 template: section